thecml/kubernetes-on-arm/README.md

 ## Running tests

-Right now there are one test:
+Right now there is one test:
  - `run-test master` will simply do what the `Use Kubernetes` section does.
 It setups a master, runs `nginx`, starts the DNS, registry and sleep addons.

 Logs can be found at: `/etc/kubernetes/source/scripts/logs`